Santa's Slay: Plot

 Upon arriving at the delicatessen, Nicholas is taken to the police station for questioning about Mr. Green's murder.
 He is bailed out by his love interest, Mary "Mac" Mackenzie, just before Santa arrives and kills all of the officers.
 Santa pursues Nicholas and Mac in a police car, but they are able to escape, thanks to a shotgun in Mac's truck.
-They flee to Mr. Yuleson's bunker, with Santa still in pursuit.
-Nicholas and Mac manage to escape using Grandpa's snowmobile; but Grandpa is run over by Santa's "hell-deer" and killed.
+They flee to his grandpa’s bunker, with Santa still in pursuit.
+Nicholas and Mac manage to escape using Grandpa's snowmobile; Grandpa Yuleson is apparently killed.

 The two teens hide in a local high school, hoping that Santa's powers will end once Christmas ends; but they are eventually forced to confront him in the gym.
 They are almost killed by Santa on a Zamboni but are saved by Grandpa, who is actually the angel who originally defeated and sentenced Santa.
 With Christmas over and his powers gone, Santa flees; but his "hell-deer" is shot down by Mac's father with a bazooka.
-Pastor Timmons is found dead in a Santa suit and is presumed to be the killer, while, in fact, the real killer Santa Claus (using the name Mr. Shatan "referred to Miroslav Šatan") is boarding a flight from Winnipeg to the North Pole.
+Pastor Timmons is found dead in a Santa suit and is presumed to be the killer, while, in fact, the real killer Santa Claus is boarding a flight from Winnipeg to the North Pole under the name "Mr. Šatan."
 Nicholas notes to Mac that Santa is bound to come back, stating he's finishing what his grandfather started.
 He and Mac then share a kiss to pursue a relationship.

 After the credits, Santa is seen looking over his Naughty List, when he looks into the camera and says "Who's Next?"